kubernetes-analysis/kubernetes-analysis/blog.md

 ![created-vs-closed-all](assets/created-vs-closed-all.svg)

-In the beginning of 2018, the Kubernetes projects introduced some enhanced life-cycle management via the glorious [fejta-bot][41].
+In the beginning of 2018, the Kubernetes projects introduced some more enhanced life-cycle management via the glorious [fejta-bot][41].
 This automatically closes issues and pull requests after they got stale over a longer period of time.
 This resulted in a massive closing of issues, which does not apply to pull